janusboandersen/resume/README.md

 Download the files to activate links.

 Quick-take
+- Love working on hard problems together with other people, learning and building things.
-- I bring strong engineering skills within software and embedded systems, with a track record from finance and leadership experience from an industry-leading pharma company.
+- Bring strong engineering skills in software, electronics and embedded systems.
+- Have track record and leadership experience from finance in an industry-leading pharma company.
-- After years in finance, I decided to pursue my passion for tech and engineering, in order to build things and make an impact that way.
+- Decided to pursue my passion for tech and engineering and make a mid-career transition into engineering, to make an impact that way.
-- I am driven to learn, and hope to work with talented and ambitious people and to contribute to innovative solutions to hard problems.

 If you find my professional profile interesting, don't hesitate to get in touch! :seedling: